ecchol/Oracle/ECC/query/enduserpersonalization/enduserpersonalization.md

 Due Date, Transaction Currency, Amount Due and Bill-To Customer.
     ![Receivables](../images/r5z.png "Receivables")

+10. You made runtime changes in Summarization bar and Results Table, these changes will remain even if you were to log out and login again.

-10. In the Transactions List Results Table, click on the "Preview" row action for transaction number "524952" to review customer claim by opening the customer invoice.
+11. In the Transactions List Results Table, click on the "Preview" row action for transaction number "524952" to review customer claim by opening the customer invoice.
 This row action leads to source transaction, i.e., row action to invoice overview for seamless integration with ebs.
 Click on the hamburger icon within the preview, to view the customer claim clearly.

     ![Receivables](../images/r099.png "Receivables")